bourquejulien/devops-cs2024-team-exemple/README-EN.md

 You want to limit access from a certain block of IPs where the majority of requests come from: `132.207.0.0/16`.
 To do this, you must modify the Kubernetes Ingress configuration to limit the `132.207.0.0/16` IP block to 10 requests per second.

-You must adhere to the following constraints:
+You must respect to the following constraints:
-- The limit should only apply to the IP block mentioned above.
+- The limit should only apply to the IP block mentioned above
-- A 503 error code should be returned if the request is limited.
+- A 503 error code should be returned if the request is limited
-- The rate limit should be applied by the Ingress and not by the pod.
+- The rate limit should be applied by the Ingress and not by the pod

 You are not required to use an Nginx Ingress, although it is recommended.

-### 5. Bonus (0.5 points)
+### 5. Bonus (0.5 point)

 Where is the bunker?